henriquepcm/imageannotation/README.md

 ## Description

-ImageAnnotation is a web app that allows you to annotate images for training AI models.
+ImageAnnotation is a web app (under construction) that allows you to annotate images for training AI models.

 ## Prototype